illibejiep/TrueDI/README.md

-# True IoC application with Symfony2 components
+# True DI application with Symfony2 components

 Symfony2 framework implement DI-container pattern.
 The 'Kernel' class initizlizes DI-container and injects it in different components.
 So DI-container is used as Service Locator in this components.